-‘Oh I am not prepared for Christmas at all!
+‘Oh, I am not prepared for Christmas at all!
 I have yet to send my greeting cards!’ exclaimed my friend.
 Do you have the same feeling and hope if only you could find more time-saving tips?

 I shall divide the target audience of festive greetings into the following three personality types with their associated preferences:

-- Group 1: The no fuss fun-going lot
+- Group 1: The no-fuss fun-going lot

 They like to send short messages through social media platforms (for example WhatsApp, WeChat, etc.).
 Such messages are often recycled, cute and seasonal, in formats such as animated gifs, stickers, emojis, collages or videos.
-Above all, they love to touch as many people as possible, for instances ex-colleagues, schoolmates and casual friends in a chat group.
-Hence, physical cards are really not their cup of tea.
+Above all, they love to touch as many people as possible, for instance, ex-colleagues, schoolmates and casual friends in a chat group.
+Hence, physical cards are not their cup of tea.

-- Group 2: The tech-savvy on the move lot
+- Group 2: The tech-savvy on-the-move lot

 The tech-savvy generation prefers the convenience and ability to send and receive their greetings anytime, anywhere, with any device.
 They are constantly on the move, either on business travel or overseas holidays.
-Hence, the social platforms (particularly Facebook and Instagram) and email are the best ways to keep in touch with them.
-For close friends, sending eCard will be more appropriate as and they can receive it on any social media platform.
+Hence, social platforms (particularly Facebook and Instagram) and email are the best ways to keep in touch with them.
+For close friends, sending eCard will be more appropriate as they can receive it on any social media platform.

 - Group 3: The sentimental lot

 Below is the approach one can take based on the group type.
-Besides, the closeness of relationships and the time sensitivity of the greeting should be considered too.
+Besides, the closeness of relationships and the time-sensitivity of the greeting should be considered too.

-- For group 3, I suggest designing handmade cards with unique paper texture, personal touch and creativity.
+- For group 3, I suggest designing handmade cards with unique paper texture, personal touch, and creativity.
 Alternatively, one can download and print the personalised eCard to create a physical card (see earlier blog on Green Hybrid Chinese New Year Card Idea).